numbbo/coco/README.md

   respectively).
 Output is automatically generated in the specified data `result_folder`.
 By now, more suites might be available, see below.

+## Post-processing Data

+1. Install the post-processing for **displaying** data (using Python):

+    ```
+        pip install cocopp
+    ```

-6. **Postprocess** the data from the results folder by typing
+6. **Postprocess** the data from the results folder of a locally run experiment by typing

     ```sh
         python -m cocopp [-o OUTPUT_FOLDERNAME] YOURDATAFOLDER [MORE_DATAFOLDERS]
     ```

     Any subfolder in the folder arguments will be searched for logged data.
     That is, experiments from different batches can be in different folders collected under a single "root"  `YOURDATAFOLDER` folder.
 We can also compare more than one algorithm by specifying several data result folders generated by different algorithms.

 7. We also provide many **archived algorithm data sets**.
 For example